Scripture References: Isaiah 9:6-7

 Another prophet of God was Micah.
 God told Micah the name of the city town where Jesus would be born.
 He told Micah that Jesus would be born in the town of Bethlehem.

-All of these promises were recorded.
+All of these promises were recorded in the Bible.
 The messages have been saved for hundreds of years.
 Now we can read the messages in our very own bible.
 We are thankful that we have God’s Word, the bible, to tell us about Jesus.

 God kept his promises for a very long time.
 Let’s see if we can read some of the promises that he made to Isaiah and Micah.